viikas04/equity-research-report-generator/README.md

 - Currently supports one context document per report.
 Multi-document merging (e.g. a PDF + a supplementary CSV) is a straightforward extension of `load_source_text()`.
+- Free-tier hosting means the live demo cold-starts after ~15 minutes of inactivity — the first request after a gap can take up to a minute.